KhronosGroup/glTF/schema/README.md

 * `stencilOp` and `stencilOpSeparate`

 The separate version of a property takes precedence over its counterpart.
 For example, if both `blendEquation` and `blendEquationSeparate` are provided, `blendEquationSeparate` takes precedence.

+To satisfy Section 6.8 (Stencil Separate Mask and Reference Values) of the WebGL 1.0 Spec, ...

 ### Differences from COLLADA